 “This program has really opened my eyes about the complexity of issues that I previously thought of as straightforward,” said Maribeth Watwood, professor and chair of biology.
 “It has been very interesting to view the university through the lenses of different divisions.
 I would recommend that anyone interested in learning more about how decisions are made, and the myriad considerations involved, apply to the program.”

 Jessica Fitchett, fiscal operations manager for the College of Health and Human Services, said the experience has been “incredible” because of the access she’s had to campus leaders and invited speakers.

 “The whole program is fascinating and helped me to narrow my own focus in my job to further align it with the university goals and mission,” Fitchett said.

 The leadership program kicks off with a retreat in September.
-Subsequent sessions will be held on campus from 9 a.m. to 4 p.m. on one Friday each month in October, November, February, March, April and May.
+Subsequent sessions will be held on campus on one Friday each month through May.
 Participants must commit time for preparation in addition to attending each session.

-Applications must be submitted electronically by March 22.
-To submit an application or to acquire additional information, contact MJ McMahon, executive vice president, at (928) 523-6515.
+Applications must be submitted electronically by March 28.
+To submit an application or to acquire additional information, contact Sarah Bickel, executive vice president and chief of staff, at (928) 523-7608.